 I have subsequently done training courses in Mindfulness Based Cognitive Therapy, Cognitive Behavioural Therapy for anxiety disorders and Focusing Oriented Psychotherapy.
 I attend conferences regularly in order to keep up to date with developments in psychiatry.

 I began working as a psychiatrist in private practice in Cape Town in 2005.
-My current practice, based in Tokai, has been going since 2010.
+My current practice, based in Noordhoek, has been going since 2010.
 I have also worked as a consulting psychiatrist at Stepping Stones Addiction Clinic, Groote Schuur Hospital, and Victoria Hospital.
 I have spent time in England working as a psychiatrist in general adult and older people’s mental health teams.